undecaf/storage-composer/README.md

 - console setup (character set and font)

 #### Cloning
-When [cloning a directory](#building-installing-and-cloning) containing an Ubuntu system, the source directory tree is copied to the target and the target system is reconfigured so that it can boot from its storage.
+When [cloning a directory](#building-installing-and-cloning) which contains an Ubuntu system, the source directory tree is copied to the target.
+Then the target system is reconfigured so that it can boot from its storage.

 Please note these requirements: